Albania at the Olympics: Participation in Olympic qualifiers

 In 1964, Albania participated for the first time in qualifiers for the football tournament at the Olympics.
 Albania faced Bulgaria in the opening round, losing both matches 1–0 and failing to qualify for the next round.
 Albania participated in the qualifiers for the football tournament at the 1972 Summer Olympics.
 They faced Romania in the opening round, losing both legs 2-1, despite goals from Medin Zhega and Panajot Pano, respectively.

 Albania men's national basketball team has tried twice to qualify in basketball at the Summer Olympics.
 In 1972, Albania participated in the Olympic qualifiers for basketball.
 They played three qualifying matches, losing all three games, however two were close encounters, with Albania losing 83–82 against Belgium and 84–81 against the Netherlands.
 This was Albania's best-ever Olympic qualification attempt in their Basketball History.
 Albania next participated in the basketball qualifiers 20 years later in 1992 competing in Group B. Albania secured their first win at this competition against Switzerland 84–85, which was their only win in their campaign.
 Albania failed to qualify for the Olympics, with a 5th-place finish in the group.
-Albania has never participated in an Olympic Team sport discipline in their entire Olympic history.
+Albania has never participated in an Olympic Team sport discipline.